crate/crate-howtos/docs/clustering/multi-node-setup.rst

 ---------

-If you are :ref:`manually bootstrapping <manual-bootstrapping>` a cluster, you must specify a list of master-eligible nodes (:ref:`see below
+If you are :ref:`manually bootstrapping <manual-bootstrapping>` a cluster, you must specify a list of master-eligible nodes (:ref:`see above
 <master-node-election>`).
 To do this, you must refer to nodes by node name,
 hostname, or IP address.